In commercial real estate and investment property, your leads and listings for new business come from a number of sources.

 - Professional Business People – in your marketplace, there are a number of categories of business people to whom you must remain connected.
 The highest on the list are solicitors, accountants, town planners, financiers, architects, local politicians, and engineers.
 All of these people have significant involvement with the commercial property industry and the property owners.
 They will likely hear about a commercial property transaction before you do.
 In many cases, these people need the assistance of a good commercial real estate broker to help their clients in a variety of ways.

 - Colleagues within your office – many commercial real estate offices are cooperative business environments with salespeople working productively with each other.
-This means that they share leads and opportunities in sales and leasing.
 Sharing part of your commission with other colleagues in your office is far better than giving the commission to another outside competitor an agent in the same region.

 - Building tenancy schedules – from time to time, you will see or obtain tenancy schedules or inventories that relate to major buildings in your area.
 Whilst they should be regarded as confidential documents, they will give you a wealth of opportunity if used correctly.
 Any lease that is to expire inside the next three years is a target for future contact.
 The relative tenant will need to do something to preserve the function and occupation of their business.
 It is surprising how many tenants leave such matters to the last minute.
 The ongoing contact with tenants of this type is highly productive.
 Your main focus with these people is to establish trust so that they come to you when they need you.